Zedespook/advent-of-code-2024/README.md

 ### Day 21

+- Attempted to implement complex path optimization for robot movement patterns
+- Challenge involved calculating optimal button press sequences
+- Required understanding of multi-dimensional path finding and state management
-- Found this challenge to be significantly beyond my current skill level
+- Found the mathematical complexity and optimization requirements beyond current skill level
-- Didn't solve the problem at all
+- Learned valuable lessons about problem difficulty assessment and knowing when to step back
+- Plan to revisit this challenge after building stronger foundations in advanced algorithms

 ### Day 22